Understanding Concussions: A Comprehensive Guide

 Fatigue, irritability, or emotional changes

-No two concussions are exactly alike, and symptoms can appear immediately or develop hours, or even days after the injury.
+No two concussions are exactly alike.
+Symptoms can appear immediately or develop hours, or even days, after the injury.

 The Importance of Early Evaluation